damolinx/vscode-templates/README.md

 Note that the extension itself does not currently provide any templates, they either need to be defined in the [workspace](#workspace) or provided by another [extension](#using-an-extension).

 # Defining new templates

-## Workspace
 You need to create a JSON file that follows the [Template Manifest](#template-manifest) schema.
-This file is by default loaded from the `./templates/template.json` file from your current workspace but you can control the path using the `templates.manifestPath` preference.
-All paths referenced from your manifest will be resolved relative to the manifest's parent folder.
+Two locations are supported, the Wokrspace folder or the current user home directory.
+In both cases, the manifest file is loaded by default from the `./templates/template.json` path but you can control this using the `templates.manifestPath` preference.
+All paths referenced from the manifest will be resolved relative to the manifest's parent folder.

 ### Example
 To add a simple HTML+JavaScript template, your manifest will look like this: